waltdundore/homework-gacrc/README.md

 make install
 ```

-Virtual OS used - Ubuntu 22.04
+Virtual OS used - Debian 11

 #### create 4 servers with a private network